Portland (shipwreck): Shipwreck

 The shipwreck is lying 460 ft below the surface of the Atlantic Ocean near Gloucester, Massachusetts, at an undisclosed location within the federally-protected Stellwagen Bank National Marine Sanctuary.
 The site was first located in 1989 by John Fish and Arnold Carr of American Underwater Search and Survey.
-The find was confirmed in 2002 by a National Oceanic and Atmospheric Administration expedition that used ROV's to photograph the wreck.
+The find was confirmed in 2002 by a National Oceanic and Atmospheric Administration expedition that used remotely operated vehicles (ROVs) to photograph the wreck.
 The wreck was added to the National Register of Historic Places in 2005.

-Divers explore The Portland wreckage
+Divers explore Portland wreckage

 In 2008, five Massachusetts scuba divers became the first to reach the steamship, also known as the "Titanic of New England".
 The divers made three successful dives, and reported that the wreck was strewn with artifacts, like stacks of dishes, mugs, wash basins and toilets, but no human remains.
 They did not, however, explore below the deck because of the danger.
 Because of the depth of the wreck site, they reported that some of their dive lights imploded, and they could only explore the site for 10–15 minutes before needing to return to the surface.
 The divers "were unable to retrieve artifacts" due to rules in place at the Stellwagen Bank National Marine Sanctuary.

-Purported site visit during WWII

-An earlier claim of locating and reportedly visiting the wreck of the Portland arose from the last week of June 1945.
-A dive commissioned by noted author Edward Rowe Snow (who is also known as the Lighthouse Santa) supposedly occurred during the last week of June through the first week of July during the last year of the war.
-Snow supposedly recorded the affidavit of diver Al George, from Malden, Massachusetts, in pages 178-180 of his book Strange Tales from Nova Scotia to Cape Hatteras.
-According to the affidavit, George found the site by traveling to a location discovered by Captain Charles G. Carver of Rockland, Maine.
-The site is roughly identified as follows: "Highland Light bears 175 degrees true at a distance of 4.5 miles; the Pilgrim Monument, 6.25 miles away has a bearing of 210 degrees; Race Point Coast Guard Station, bearing 255 degrees, is seven miles distant."

-According to diver George, recovery of artifacts would be cost-prohibitive, and nearly impossible given the status of the wreck.
-Even acknowledging the likely presence of uncut diamonds in the purser's safe, George assessed the chances of recovery as a losing financial proposition, based in part on how deeply entrenched in the sand the wreck was, and how widely dispersed the impact with the bottom had spread bits and pieces of the ship.

-In light of more recent discovery, the accuracy of this entire account is highly questionable.